google/hs-ten/README.md

 A mirrored typeclass hierarchy of `Functor` etc. for `(k -> Type) -> Type`.

+## Disclaimer

+This is not an officially supported Google product.

+## Overview

 This gives equivalents of `Functor`, `Applicative`, `Foldable`, `Traversable`, and `Representable` for types whose parameter is a "wrapper" type constructor rather than just a concrete type.

-The naming convention @Functor10@ comes from the fact that it's a functor from the category of objects with one type parameter to the category of objects with zero type parameters.
+The naming convention `Functor10` comes from the fact that it's a functor from the category of objects with one type parameter to the category of objects with zero type parameters.
 See [http://hackage.haskell.org/package/hakaru-0.4.0/docs/src/Language.Hakaru.Syntax.IClasses.html](hakaru)